gitze/dovecot-xaps-freebsd/daemon/README.md

 Prerequisites
 -------------
-Please read carefully the instructions on the [dovecot-xaps-plugin](https://github.com/st3fan/dovecot-xaps-plugin) project.
+Please read carefully the instructions on the [dovecot-xaps-daemon](https://github.com/st3fan/dovecot-xaps-daemon)project.
+This assumes that you have the exported `certificate.pem` and `key.pem` files in your home directory.

 I used the installation within following environment:
 * FreeBSD 10.3